What is Solana?

 These operations are referred to as consensus mechanisms and include "Proof Of Stake" and "Proof Of History".

-This is because while anyone that wishes to verify transactions on Bitcoin or Ethereum blockchain must possess high computational power, the Solana blockchain proof of stake mechanism allows anyone to be able to verify/validate transactions on the blockchain network based on the amount of the blockchain native token that they have staked and how long the token has been staked.
+This is because while anyone who wishes to verify transactions on the Bitcoin or Ethereum blockchain must possess high computational power, the Solana blockchain proof of stake mechanism allows anyone to be able to verify/validate transactions on the blockchain network based on the amount of the blockchain native token that they have staked and how long the token has been staked.

 What Makes Solana Unique?